eobanb/billtrack/README.md

 * date (the WP post date)
 * body (the WP post body)

 Finally, upload the billtrack-app folder to a web server with PHP.
-To hook this part up, edit script tag on line 14 to point to your published billtrack WP page with the JS snippet.
+To hook this part up, edit script tag on line 14 to point to your published billtrack WP page's URL.

 A live demo can be found here: